akade/Akade.IndexedSet/README.md

 nodesThatConnectTo1 = set.FullScan().Where(x => x.ConnectsTo.Contains(1)); // returns nodes 3 & 4, but enumerates through the entire set
 ```

-> ⚠ For range queries, this introduces a small overhead as the results are filtered to be distinct:
+> :information_source: For range queries, this introduces a small overhead as the results are filtered to be distinct:
 > i.e. `O(log n + m log m)` instead of `O(log n + m)`.

+> :information_source: Multi-key string indices are marked experimental.
+Read more at [Experimental Features](docs/ExperimentalFeatures.md#AkadeIndexedSetEXP0001)

 ### Computed or compound key